adler-j/huest/README.md

 * Computing HU value from a given material composition and a density
 * Computing the density from a given material composition

-# Dependencies

-Uses [xraylib](https://github.com/tschoonj/xraylib) in order to find the attenuation coefficients by the material.

 # Installation

-Clone the repository and run (in the root folder of the repository)
+Simply run

-    pip install -e .
+    pip install huest

+The library uses [xraylib](https://github.com/tschoonj/xraylib) in order to find the attenuation coefficients by the material.
+This needs to be installed separately.

 # Examples